 People who follow a charging protocol can often see improvements within 24-72 hours.
 People taking the longest and slowest approach (just a normal ~ 5 gram dose per day) will generally start to see results within 4-7 days.

-There is no evidence to date that creatine causes kidney stones, therefore there is no good reason to believe it causes them.
+There is no evidence that creatine causes kidney stones.
+Therefore there is no good reason to believe it causes them.

 Does creatine monohydrate increase blood pressure?

 Creatine “sequesters” more fluid in the intracellular space, which means that, if anything, there will be more volume in the cells than in the circulation, which should not affect blood pressure.